General Information

 23. OTHER COMMUNICATION

-Itemization of the service rendered and amount of time spent for all communication other than with the client or trial counsel.
+Itemize the service rendered and time spent for all communication other than with the client or trial counsel.

 reasonable time reasonable time